 Early this morning we transfer to the foot of the cliffs of Thira where we board a boat for our excursion to the Santorini caldera.
 You will have the opportunity to walk to the rim of the crater, sail around the islet and take a swim in the hot thermal springs.

 At the end of our cruise we take the chair lift up to the village of Thira for some time at leisure for lunch, followed by a visit to the rich museum of Prehistoric Thira.
 Here we view material excavated from the famous Late Bronze Age site of Akrotiri that was preserved beneath ash that fell when Thira erupted in 1500 BC.
 The pristine state of this settlement provides archaeologists with a rare glimpse into the daily lives of those who lived there and this is reflected in the Museum displays.
 The museum has remnants of pottery from distant lands, complex jewellery and a selection of vibrant paintings from this period.

 The early evening will include some time at leisure in the peaceful village of Oia.
 Perched on a cliff, this picturesque village of white painted houses with vivid blue doors, narrow streets and stairways is a delightful place to soak up Santorini’s culture.
 A farewell meal at Oia will allow us to enjoy what has made the village most famous, its spectacular golden sunset.
 (Overnight Imerovigli, Santorini) BD

 - Airport transfer for participants travelling on the ASA ‘designated’ flight

 Our tour ends in Santorini.
-In the morning you will be required to check out of the hotel.
 Participants travelling on the ASA ‘designated’ flights will be transferred to the Santorini Airport for their flight back to Australia (via Athens).
 Alternatively, you may wish to extend your stay in Santorini.
 Please contact ASA if you require further assistance.
 B